 An introduction to stretching plus a full body routine.

-The home stretching exercises below are combined into a total body routine, including 5 upper body and 5 lower body stretches.
+These home stretching exercises are combined into a total body routine, including upper and lower body stretches.
 Improve your flexibility with these moves so you can make everyday activities like bending, walking, standing, and working at your desk feel much easier.

 How you can use this routine